The Palisades (Washington, D.C.): History

 Designed by John J. Zink, the MacArthur Theater, originally a single 1,000 seater that was tri-plexed in 1982, was in use from December 1946 through March 1997.

 On September 11, 1936, at a cost of $40,000, the Palisades Playground and field house was dedicated at its current Sherier and Edmunds Place location.

-The Palisades neighborhood is the home for a variety of popular restaurants such as Figs, Bambu, Bistro Aracosia, BlackSalt, Chen's Gourmet, Seventh Hill Pizza, Kotobuki, DC Boathouse, Et Voila' and the new Salt and Pepper Restaurant.

 A high point of the year for many in the neighborhood is the annual July 4 parade, featuring local bands, fire engines and children on highly decorated tricycles and bicycles.

 Education

 District of Columbia Public Schools operates public schools.
 Mann Elementary School, Key Elementary School, Hardy Middle School, and Jackson-Reed High School serve Palisades.

-Private schools in Palisades include Our Lady of Victory Catholic School, the Lab School, the lower and middle divisions of Georgetown Day School, the River School, and St. Patrick's Episcopal Day School.
+Private schools in Palisades include Our Lady of Victory Catholic School, the Lab School, the River School, and St. Patrick's Episcopal Day School.

 District of Columbia Public Library operates the Palisades Neighborhood Library.